Squidbits – Greekgeek's Squidoo Blog Rotating Header Image

 She's identified a corner of the web for which there is a steady and unrelenting command, and provides a service so that lots and lots of people looking for it will come to her.
 I know from my own lens on where to get free graphics that there's a bottomless demand here, but I haven't really done much to monetize or follow up on that.
 Pastiche has!

-Of course, since she's cornered the market on clipart so well, the answer is not to try and target the same niche, but to apply Pastiche's winning Squidoo strategy to another niche-- one that's wide open.
+Of course, since she’s cornered the market on clipart so well, the answer is not to try and target the same niche, but to apply Pastiche’s winning Squidoo strategy to another niche– one that’s wide open.

 Hats off to you, Pastiche!